 Nadezda Sargaeva, Graduate Student

-My general research interest is in the study of protein post-translational modifications (PTMs) using tandem MS methods involving ion-electron and ion-ion interactions and similar techniques in high resolving power mass spectrometers such as a Fourier transform ion cyclotron resonance mass spectrometer (FT-ICR-MS).
-I am particularly interested in the identification of isoaspartic acid (isoAsp) resulting from either asparagine (Asn) deamidation or aspartic acid (Asp) isomerization.
-We have shown in the past that electron capture dissociation (ECD) can generate signature fragments for both Asp and isoAsp.
-My current research projects include:
+Nadia’s thesis work focused on the study of protein post-translational modifications (PTMs) using tandem MS methods involving ion-electron and ion-ion interactions and similar techniques in high resolving power mass spectrometers such as a Fourier transform ion cyclotron resonance mass spectrometer (FT-ICR-MS).
+She was particularly interested in the identification of isoaspartic acid (isoAsp) resulting from either asparagine (Asn) deamidation or aspartic acid (Asp) isomerization.